 We also need to start thinking now about how we shall deal with recycling the waste from electric cars when they come to the end of their lives.
 If just 2% of the current global car fleet was electric, this would be 140 million vehicles.
 Landfill is not an option for this amount of waste as lithium batteries are flammable and contain toxic chemicals which would leach into the environment.
 Recycling batteries will avoid a huge burden on landfill and aid the supply of materials, such as cobalt and lithium.31Britain faces ‘waste battery mountain’ as electric car use surges

 China currently dominates rare earth mining, but California and Australia have resources too.
+So too does Greenland and China has expressed interest in mining there.
+It is important that China is not allowed to monopoloise these elements which are so important for future industrial production but also for defence technologies.
 Another approach is to find alternative materials that do not need so many critical elements.

 It can be difficult to develop economies of scale when materials are used in such tiny amounts.
 In 2009, global demand for tellurium was just 200 metric tons.
 All of that was a by-product from copper or gold mining.
 Tellurium is extremely valuable at $145 per kilogram but the tiny amounts are hardly noticeable on the balance sheets of big mining companies.